saymrwulf/prophet/notes.md

 2019-07-08T18:16:00 - Minor doc updates: linking to article on quantization (prophet) 2019-08-01T21:11:00 - Implementing approach from a new paper read last night (prophet) 2019-11-07T00:16:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (prophet)
+2003 paper) (prophet) 2019-11-07T05:18:00 - Implementing approach from a new paper read last night (prophet)